Heinz Memorial Chapel: History

 The chapel was a gift of German-American Henry John Heinz, founder of the H.J.
 Heinz Company, who wanted to honor his mother, Anna Margaretha Heinz, with a building at the university.
 Upon his death in 1919, Heinz's three surviving children (Howard, Irene, and Clifford) added to his bequest to memorialize their grandmother and honor their father.
 Their choice of a chapel for a memorial was guided by the concepts of education and religion which Anna Margaretta Heinz imbued in her children.

-Howard Heinz, Chancellor John Gabbert Bowman, and Joh Weber, business manager and university secretary, were the driving energy behind the chapel's concept and execution.
+Howard Heinz, Chancellor John Gabbert Bowman, and Joh Weber, business manager and university secretary, were some of the passionate workers behind the chapel's concept and execution.
 Working with them were other members of the Heinz family, and two well-known clergymen, Dr. Hugh Thomson Kerr, pastor of Shadyside Presbyterian Church, and Dr. Henry Sloane Coffin, president of Union Theological Seminary.

 Ground was broken in 1933 and the cornerstone was laid in 1934.
 At the chapel's dedication on November 20, 1938, Howard Heinz spoke of the meaning of the memorial chapel:

-It is located in a community where my father was born and lived his life.
+"It is located in a community where my father was born and lived his life.
 It is on the campus of a university.
-As part of that university, it is dedicated to culture, understanding response to beauty, and religious worship.
+As part of that university, it is dedicated to culture, understanding response to beauty, and religious worship."

 Chancellor Bowman commented at the cornerstone laying:

-The chapel is designed as a fitting center of worship which in various ways will rise at the University.
+"The chapel is designed as a fitting center of worship which in various ways will rise at the University.
 The character, intensity, the level of that worship may change from generation to generation.
 The spiritual tide in men rises and falls.
-Through these changes though, the Chapel will stand, calm and undisturbed.
+Through these changes though, the Chapel will stand, calm and undisturbed."

 Since its dedication, the Heinz family and their philanthropies, as well as private donations from other various individuals, have provided ongoing financial support.
 In 1996, an addition to the chapel's north side containing an elevator provided a permanent structure that allows complete accessibility for those with disabilities.
 This $1.25 million addition, designed by Landmark Design Associates, was funded with grants from the Heinz Endowments and university capital funds.